 - 1. Illness validated by a parent or guardian.
 For an extensive illness involving several days of absence, the School may require a statement from a physician.
-When a student is unable to attend School because of health reasons or other emergencies, parents should call the School Office by 9:00 A.M. - 2.
+When a student is unable to attend School because of health reasons or other emergencies, parents should call or email (reception@hilleldayschool.org) the School Office by 9:00 A.M. - 2.
 Death in the immediate family.

-Any student not well enough to attend all of his or her classes during the School day may not participate in any co-curricular, extracurricular, or sport activity that afternoon or evening, except with the specific approval of the Head of School or one of the Principals.
+Any student not well enough to attend all of his or her classes during the School day may not participate in any co-curricular, extra-curricular, or sport activity that afternoon or evening, except with the specific approval of the Head of School or one of the Principals.